 Poly-Fast and PolyXpand fasteners were invented and designed for affixing to an underlying structure, in most cases steel or timber purlins and battens, architectural sheet profiles made from polycarbonate which have a high coefficient of thermal expansion.

-During the drill and drive process, the cutting saw on Poly-Fast and the drilling-tip wings on PolyXpand both creates an 11mm diameter thermal expansion hole, which is then completely covered by the extremely durable domed EPDM washer to create a perfect seal against the elements.
+During the drill and drive process, the cutting saw on Poly-Fast and the drilling-tip wings on PolyXpand both create an 11mm diameter thermal expansion hole, which is then completely covered by the extremely durable domed EPDM washer to create a perfect seal against the elements.

 To prevent damage from overdriving screws and damaging the sheets underneath, Poly-Fast polycarbonate screws have an additional knurling on the shaft right after the threads.
-Normally, knurls on metal roofing screws acts as a brush to clear off excess swarf created during the drill and drive process.
+Normally, knurls on metal roofing screws act as a brush to clear off excess swarf created during the drill and drive process.
 On PolyFast fasteners however, the knurl acts a stopper for the round cutting saw, the height at where it stops upon coming in contact with the purlins is designed to match the pitch of VULCAN polycarbonate ROMA and GRECA profiles; enough so that it provides a perfect seal on the enlarged hole, but not deform the corrugations.

 When working with PolyXpand fasteners, it is absolutely critical to drive the screw perpendicular to the sheets, and not to the point that the washer is squished, which will result in the washer losing its flexibility, and a gaping hole gouged out by the hex washer flange.

 VULCAN accessories are designed to work seamlessly with VULCAN Polycarbonate sheets.
 Consult VULCAN or your local dealer before using any non-conforming accessories.
 Failure to do so could result in damaging VULCAN Polycarbonate sheets and void warranty.